Caring for Clients with Developmental Disorders

 Classification

-- Mild impairment: Relative independence with support for complex decisions and life skills.
+- Mild impairment: Relative ADL independence with support for complex decisions (for example health, legal, and financial decisions) and higher-level life skills.

-- Moderate impairment: Consistent cueing/supervision for ADLs and social decision support.
+- Moderate impairment: Consistent verbal cueing/supervision for ADL completion, social interpretation, and major life decisions.

-- Severe to profound impairment: Extensive to total support for communication, ADLs, and safety.
+- Severe to profound impairment: Extensive to total support for communication, ADLs, safety, and continuous supervision.

-- Condition-specific contexts: Down syndrome and autism spectrum profiles with distinct support patterns.
+- Condition-specific contexts: Down syndrome (Trisomy 21) and autism spectrum profiles with distinct support patterns.

 Nursing Assessment